gyorilab/emmaa/doc/tutorial/index.rst

     <source src="../_static/images/emmaa_tutorial_chat.webm" type="video/webm">
     Your browser does not support the video tag.
     </video>
+    <p>&nbsp;</p>

 12. Follow the COVID-19 EMMAA model on Twitter
 ----------------------------------------------

+**Background**: The COVID-19 EMMAA model has its own Twitter account where it tweets about its progress: the new papers it processes and new statements it adds to the model, as well as any new drug-virus effect explanations it constructs as a result of model updates.
+Tweets also link to specific pages on the EMMAA dashboard where you can examine the results.
+You can follow the Twitter account to get these updates.

+**Action (optional)**: On the emmaa.indra.bio landing page, find the Covid-19 model and click on the Twitter icon (blue bird) to link to the Twitter page.
+Then click Follow to follow the model's tweets.

 .. raw:: html